How to lose weight on a meat-free diet

 What does a day on a plate for a vegetarian look like?

-Dietitian Dr Kate Marsh’s suggested veggie menu plan.
+Dietitian Dr Kate Marsh’s suggested vegetarian menu plan.

 - Morning tea: Fresh or dried fruits, nuts and seeds.

-- Lunch: Moroccan chickpea and lentil soup, a wholegrain roll and some fresh fruit.
+- Lunch: Moroccan chickpea and lentil soup, a whole grain bread roll and some fresh fruit.

 - Afternoon tea: Hummus with carrot and celery sticks.

-- Dinner: Tofu veggie stir-fry with brown rice and cashews.
+- Dinner: Tofu vegetable stir-fry with brown rice and cashews.